remixlabs/wasicaml/README.md

 Of course, these libraries must be compiled for WebAssembly, too.

+# Troubleshooting

+## WASI

+During the development I figured out that the current WASI SDK is quite buggy.
+In particular, WASI files are sometimes not cleanly mapped to physical files (random characters are inserted into the names).
+The `rename()` function was completely unusable.

 # How it works

-THe reason for taking the bytecode as starting point for `wasicaml` is that it allows us an easy start of the project.
+The reason for taking the bytecode as starting point for `wasicaml` is that it allows us an easy start of the project.
 It is a good starting point because it is a stack machine - close to what we need, but there are also downsides, in particular information is missing that would